urbeller/itimize/README.md

   // Remove entries of labeled timer from TimeCenter.
   RESET_TIMER("func3");

-  // Timer printing support th following units:
+  // Timer printing supports the following units:
   // "s" for seconds, "ms" for millisecs (default), "us" for micro-secs. func3(1);
   func3(2);